-6.60.060, Notice of termination.
+6.60.060 Notice of termination.

 - A. Contents of notice of termination.
-In addition to any information required by federal or state law, each notice of termination of a rental agreementsubject to which this chapter applies must include all of the following. - 1.
+In addition to any information required by federal or state law, each notice of termination subject to this chapter must include all of the following. - 1.
 The name and address of the landlord where the landlord will accept service of process; - 2.
-The location of the dwelling unit subject to the notice; - 3.
+The location of the dwelling unit subject to the notice: - 3.
 The date of the notice, which shall be the date the notice was mailed or delivered; - 4.
 The termination effective date, which shall be the intended final date of occupancy under the tenancy; - 5.
 The monthly rent applicable to the tenancy upon mailing or delivery of the notice, and, if applicable, the date on which the final monthly rent is due; - 6.
 The beginning date of the tenancy and monthly rent applicable at that time; and - 7.
-At leastlast one applicable just causebasis for termination of the tenancy in accordance with Section 6.60.050. - B. Language of notice of termination.
+At last one applicable basis for termination of the tenancy in accordance with Section 6.60.050. - B. Language of notice of termination.
 Notices provided under this section shall be in English and Spanish.
-If the rental agreement governing a dwelling unit subject to which this chapter applies is in a language other than

-English or Spanish, the landlord mustalso provide an accurate translation of the notice of termination in the language of the rental agreement.
+If the rental agreement governing a dwelling unit subject to this chapter is a language other than English or Spanish, the landlord must provide an accurate translation of the notice of termination in the language of the rental agreement. - C. Delivery of notice.
+Notice of termination must be delivered to the tenant household in accordance with California Civil Code Sections 1946 and 1946.1, as applicable and as amended from time to time.

-- C. Delivery of notice.
-Notice of termination must be delivered to the tenant household in accordance with California Civil Code Sections 1946 and 1946.1, as applicable and as amended from time to time. - D. Re-noticeRenotice.
-If a notice of termination for a no-fault just cause is served after adoption but prior to the effective date of this chapter, the landlord shall provide the notice required by this section to the tenant household within 15 calendar days after the effective date of this chapter, or before the previously-served notice of termination expires, whichever occurs first.
+D. Renotice.
+If a notice of termination for no-fault is served after adoption but prior to the effective date of this chapter, the landlord shall provide the notice required by this section to the tenant household within 15 calendar days after the effective date of this chapter or before the previously-served notice of termination expires, whichever occurs first.

-Section 6.60.070, Additional notice requirements for certain-no-fault terminations.
+6.60.070 Additional notice for certain no fault terminations.